ROCm/rocALUTION/docs/usermanual/basics.rst

 --------------------------

 When initializing the library with MPI, you need to pass the rank of the MPI process as well as the number of accelerators available on each node.
-Basically, this way you can specify the mapping of MPI process and accelerators - the allocated accelerator will be `rank % num_dev_per_node`.
+Basically, this way you can specify the mapping of MPI process and accelerators - the allocated accelerator is ``rank % num_dev_per_node``.
 Thus, you can run two MPI processes on systems with two accelerators by specifying the number of devices to 2, as illustrated in the example code below.

 .. code-block:: cpp